makemytrip/blitz/README.md

 We recommend using Apache Nifi for creating and managing alert data files to the Blitz framework as it allows ingestion, parsing and structuring of information in a manner suitable for consumption by the framework.
 However one can choose any other suitable alternative.

-The illustration below depicts the functioning of the framework.
+The illustration below depicts the functioning of the blitz framework.

 [![image](https://github.com/makemytrip/blitz/blob/master/images/blitz_illustration.png)]()